flonadb/flonadb/README.md

 4. **Indices**: A list of indices is provided for the characters to mask.

 ### Mask Configuration
-Mask configurations are defined in the driver config file mentioned in the Quick Start section, below is a mask configuration example.
+Mask configurations are defined in the [Advanced Driver Configuration](#driver-configuration), below is a mask configuration example.
 ```properties
 mask.columns=prod.sales.location.name, sales.person.birthdate, marketing.person.ssn